LouisPwr/CarpeDeam/README.md

       sed -E 's/[[:space:]]+/\t/g; s/\t$//' your_damage_3p.prof > your_fixed_damage_3p.prof

+* **Problem: I get a segmentation fault in the correction step**

+  Solution: Be sure to filter the reads by length before you are assembling.
+Reads that are only 1bp long will break the tool.
+E.g. to fitler out any reads shorter than 20bp you can use the tool [seqkit](https://github.com/shenwei356/seqkit):

+      seqkit seq -m 20 input.fasta > output.fasta

 * **Which format does the damage matrix need to have?** (Template see example dir in this repository)

    It must be a tab seperated file with a header line for the individual substitutions and one line per position.
 The C-to-T substitutions start at position 1 of the five-prime-end, the G-to-A substitutions start at position 1 of the three-prime-end.